 - 3. Type VV (do not press Enter) to access the Visibility/Graphic Overrides dialog for the current view. - 4.
 Make the following changes to the Model Categories tab: - a.
-Check Show categories from all disciplines via the Filter list - b.
+Check Show categories from all disciplines via the Filter list if not already selected. - b.
 Uncheck (i.e., turn off the visibility of): - i.
 Curtain Panels - ii.
 Curtain Systems - iii.
 Curtain Wall Mullions - iv.
 Floor - v.
 Stairs - 5.
 Click OK. - 6.
 With nothing selected and no commands active, draw your attention to the Properties Palette, which is displaying the View Properties for the current view. - a.
 Type PP to display the Properties Palette if it is not visible. - 7.
-In the Properties Palette, set Underlay to Level 1. - 8.
-Make sure Underlay Orientation is set to Plan. - 9.
+In the Properties Palette, in the Underlay section, set Range: Base Level to Level 1. - 8.
+Make sure Underlay Orientation is set to Look Down. - 9.
 Click Apply to apply the changes.